-Racers must physically check in before 1pm on race day.
+Racers must physically check in with race officials before 11am on race day February 18, 2019.

 No Outside Help

 Racers must be self sufficient and are only allowed to accept help from another racer or race official.
+No film crews, guides or photographers are allowed.
+You may film/photograph each other.
 No use of motorized equipment may be used to facilitate a racer in any way.